 The target group's lack of purchasing power and the lack of commercial incentives mean there is still insufficient investment in innovation in healthcare products and technologies.
 As a result, such products and technologies are not available or unaffordable for the very poorest.

-The Product Development Partnerships III Fund (PDP III) is executed by the Netherlands Enterprise Agency (RVO.nl) for the Dutch Ministry of Foreign Affairs.
-The PDPs in this programme are part of the EDCPT2 Programme, supported by the European Union.
+The Product Development Partnerships III Fund (PDP III) is carried out by the Netherlands Enterprise Agency for the Dutch Ministry of Foreign Affairs.
+The PDPs in this programme, and in that of its predecessor, PDPII, are part of the EDCTP2 Programme, supported by the European Union.

 The official notice for Product Development Partnerships III Fund (PDP III) was published in 2015 in the Dutch government gazette (Staatscourant).
 You can download the English translation of the official notice below.